 A topic and readings course using critical thinking to focus on an issue of current significance within one of four discipline areas (science and math, humanities and the arts, social and behavioral sciences, theology and philosophy).
 May be repeated under a different topic.
 Open to honors students only.
 Prerequisite: CHP-2960.

 CHP-4560: Semester Away Presentation - 1 hour

 Presentation of semester away experience.
+Open to honors students only.

 CHP-4960: Senior Honors Project - 0-6 hours